The Answers I Don’t Have: Why This Meat-eater Embraced Veganism

 Vegan: a militant, self-righteous, and ultimately annoying individual who prescribes to those values.

-I can probably guess what some of you are thinking; why, oh why, do we need to hear from yet another outspoken vegan?
-We get it; you don’t eat stuff that comes from animals, and you’re incapable of shutting up about it.
-But I urge you to put aside your initial hesitancy and just hear me out.
+I can guess what some of you may be thinking.
+Why, oh why, do we need to hear from yet another outspoken vegan?
+We get it – you don’t eat stuff that comes from animals and you’re incapable of shutting up about it.
+But I urge you to put aside your hesitancy and hear me out.

 I was also reluctant to listen to vegans.
-The first one I knew ticked off all the clichés; a hippy, free-spirited, artsy type.
+The first one I knew ticked off all the clichés; a free-spirited artsy type.
 But this is just the point.
-We all like to bash the vegans themselves, and their preachy, self-righteous ways, be we often don’t actually listen to what they are saying.
-If we did, maybe we would focus less on poking fun at vegans, and instead turn to the issues that veganism concerns; global warming perhaps, or world hunger.
+We like to bash vegans themselves, and their preachy, self-righteous ways, but we often don’t often listen to what they are saying.
+If we did, maybe we would focus less on poking fun at vegans, and instead turn to the issues that veganism concerns – animal welfare perhaps, or climate change.

-Here, in two parts, I have attempted to convey my mindsight, and explain why this meat-loving, fishing-obsessed, and downright uncool individual decided to change his ways and pledge allegiance to the vegan cult.
-I hope it makes interesting reading, and maybe even prompts a few questions, of which veganism alone might contain the answer.
+Here, in two parts, I have attempted to explain why this meat-loving, fishing-obsessed, and downright uncool individual decided to change his ways and pledge allegiance to the vegan cult.
+I hope it makes interesting reading, maybe even prompts a few questions, of which veganism alone might provide the answer.

 I’m not one to take the moral high ground.